 The role of the fiscal sponsor can include performing many different administrative functions on behalf of the sponsored group, including taking on the responsibility of receiving and administering charitable contributions on behalf of the sponsored organization.
 Since the donations are made directly to the fiscal sponsor, which then provides funds to the sponsored program, this arrangement enables donors to -- in essence -- make tax-deductible contributions to support the activities of the sponsored organization.
 In many sponsorships the fiscal sponsor charges an administrative fee for its services, usually a percentage of the budget of the sponsored organization or program.
-Although this arrangement appears to be a "run-around" of tax regulations that provide donors a deduction for their charitable gifts, in actuality the IRS has blessed the function of fiscal sponsors, as long as the fiscal sponsor retains the right to voluntarily determine how to use the funds that the donor contributes.
+Although this arrangement appears to be a "run-around" of tax regulations that provide donors a deduction for their charitable gifts, in actuality the IRS has blessed the function of fiscal sponsors, as long as the fiscal sponsor has discretion to determine how to use the funds that the donor contributes.

 A newly formed nonprofit finds another nonprofit (one that is already tax-exempt and generally has a similar mission) that agrees to accept the administrative responsibility of receiving charitable gifts on behalf of the sponsored organization.
 The fiscal sponsor must first determine that serving as a fiscal sponsor is consistent with its mission (and does not jeopardize its own tax-exempt status).
 The sponsored organization arranges with the fiscal sponsor to receive grants or contributions on its behalf.
 This arrangement allows the sponsored organization to solicit contributions to support its programs, with the understanding that the donation will be made to the fiscal sponsor, not to the sponsored program/organization directly.
 Since the fiscal sponsor is tax-exempt, the donor’s contribution will qualify as a deductible contribution.